RWJ is accepting pitches!

 From the desk of editor-in-chief Melissa Tripp:

-At Remote Writing Jobs, connecting writers to paid opportunities has always been essential.
-But access alone doesn’t help writers navigate the field, reflect on their practice, or grow as professionals.
+At Remote Writing Jobs, connecting writers to paid opportunities has always been essential but access alone doesn’t help writers navigate the field, reflect on their practice, or grow as professionals.

 I knew I had to do more.